andreecontreras/Hidden-Valley-Bakery/Hidden Valley Bakery/Bakery/README.md

  <img src="images/screenshot.jpg" alt="project">

-Bakery is a mobile first, clean and responsive template built for a bakery.
+Hidden Valley Bakery is a, clean and responsive built website for a bakery.

+Developers include: Andree Contreras, Aaron Martinez, Samuel Hoffmann

 Built using HTML, CSS and Javascript.

 Scroll Reveal, a Javascript library that reveal elements when a user scroll into them is also used in the project.

-All the images were gotten from Unsplash and Pexels.

 The project contains three pages which are: